 2010: Oy Vey in a Manger is scheduled to open at Theatre J in Washington, DC.

-2010: “Jerusalem Rejuvenates C.R.
+2010: An article entitled “Jerusalem Rejuvenates C.R.
 Native” published today, describes the spiritual and professional journey made by Abbie Silber, the daughter of Dr. Robert and Laurie Silber, from growing up in Cedar Rapids to studying and performing in Jerusalem. http://easterniowalife.com/2010/12/16/cedar-rapids-native-studies-finds-a-home-in-jerusalem/

 2010: On Saturday, two women were stabbed in a forest near Beit Shemesh.
 Kay Wilson, an olah from Great Britain, and her American friend Kristine Luken were hiking in the wooded hills west of Jerusalem.